 Study teams developing plans for remote consent processes should follow IRB Documenting Consent Electronically or for Remote Subjects Guidance when possible.

 For FDA regulated studies that require signed consent (i.e. they cannot justify a waiver of signed consent), if study teams intend to use digital signatures as opposed to handwritten signatures, best practice is to obtain digital signatures through a method that is FDA Part 11 compliant, such as the Part 11 version of DocuSign through the UW-Madison licensed version.
-(See Documenting Consent Electronically or for Remote Subjects Guidance for details.)
+(See the Investigator Manual for further guidance.)
 However, given the unusual circumstances as a result of the pandemic, the FDA has issued comprehensive guidance outlining alternative means of obtaining informed consent when neither wet ink signatures, nor Part 11 compliant electronic signature are possible.

 Any method of obtaining informed consent other than a face-to-face consent interview must allow for an adequate exchange of information and documentation, and a method to ensure that the signer of the consent form is the person who plans to enroll as a subject in the clinical investigation or is the legally authorized representative of the subject.